 - Medical costs, if the hostile work environment caused you physical or mental illness or injury

 - Attorney and court costs you incurred while fighting your claim

 The damages you recover will depend on whether you lost or left your job, whether you can go back, what happened with your EEOC claim, and other factors.
-An experienced hostile work environment lawyer from Harman Law can help you determine what kind of compensation you can seek in your case.
+An experienced personal injury lawyer from Harman Law can help you determine what kind of compensation you can seek in your case.

 Every employee deserves to work in an environment free from hostility, intimidation, discrimination, and abuse.
 If your employer has allowed your workplace to become hostile, Harman Law is here to help.
 We are dedicated to fighting for North Carolina workers.
-Our hostile work environment lawyers will work with you to build a case against your employer, make a claim with the EEOC, and increase your chances of recovering significant compensation for the harm you’ve been caused.
-For more information on how we can help and to set up a consultation, call us now at (704) 885-5550.
+Our law professionals will work with you to build a case against your employer, make a claim with the EEOC, and increase your chances of recovering significant compensation for the harm you’ve been caused.
+For more information on how we can help and to set up a consultation, call us now at (704)766-8729.